nnstreamer/nnstreamer/Documentation/writing-tizen-native-apps.md

 The elements that can be included in the pipeline (with construct API) are limited by the whitelist (defined by ```/etc/nnstreamer.ini```).

-However, with an internal API, allowed to platform binaries only (.rpm. not .tpk), the whitelist policy doesn't apply.
+However, with an internal API, allowed to platform binaries only (.rpm. not .tpk), the whitelist policy does not apply.
 The package, ```nnstreamer-tizen-internal-capi-devel```, provides internal APIs; use it with BuildRequires from your platform package .spec file.

 # Tizen Sample Native Apps

 ## Single

-A simple sample Tizen app with Single APIs is at (nnstreamer-example.git, "SingleSample")[https://github.com/nnsuite/nnstreamer-example/tree/master/Tizen.native/SingleSample]
+A simple sample Tizen app with Single APIs is at nnstreamer-example.git, [SingleSample](https://github.com/nnsuite/nnstreamer-example/tree/master/Tizen.native/SingleSample).

 ## Pipeline

-A simple sample Tizen app with Pipeline APIs is at (nnstreamer-example.git, "Application")[https://github.com/nnsuite/nnstreamer-example/tree/master/Tizen.native/Application]
+A simple sample Tizen app with Pipeline APIs is at nnstreamer-example.git, [PipelineSample](https://github.com/nnsuite/nnstreamer-example/tree/master/Tizen.native/PipelineSample).

 # Tizen ML API Documentation

 The official Tizen ML API Documentation will be available after the release of Tizen 5.5.
-Before the release you may create doxygen documents created from /api/capi/include and /api/capi/doc
+Before the release, you may create doxygen documents created from [api/capi/include](../api/capi/include) and [api/capi/doc](../api/capi/doc).